jorgehcal/Analytical-Programming-Skills/README.md

 As an extra document, I have added the following pdf about another data problem:

-  - ClusteringBigML.pdf shows an application of a basic algorithm in Machine Learning, the K-means algorithm.
+  - ClusteringBigML.pdf shows an application of a basic algorithm in Machine Learning, the K-means algorithm, using the online software BigMl, which I have recently learnt to       use.

 I would like to highlight that I am not a Python, nor an R nor a Machine Learning expert.
 With these files my aim is to show you my ability to learn different programming languages, and to pose and solve problems with different resources.